paulo-pertierra/google-professional-devops-cert-notes/1.1 Designing the overall resource hierarchy for an organization/Multi Project Monitoring Logging.md

 but
 - permissions will be super broad.

-Always create a dedicated project to host monitoring config data, and use metrics scope to set up monitoring.
+**Always create a dedicated project** to host monitoring config data, and use metrics scope to set up monitoring.
 If a project is not needed anymore, all other projects are not impacted because we have an external project

+Cloud Logging, Error Reporting, and APM are **NOT** going to rely on Metrics scope!!!
 # Extras:
 ## Typical Cloud Monitoring Architecture